-Summer – we’ve got it covered when it comes to drinking, with our guides to Manchester’s best rooftop bars, its wonderful beer gardens and plentiful wine bars.
+Summer – we’ve got it covered when it comes to drinking, with our guides to Manchester’s best rooftop bars and wonderful beer gardens.
 But what about when it’s your stomach that’s after the attention?
 Well, despite being a famously rainy city, the restaurants and cafés in Manchester have still managed to sneak a fair few tables and chairs outside.
 Risk the weather – here are the best places for outdoor dining.

 Here are our picks